js2xxx/arsc/README.md

 ## Note

 - Still need a global memory allocator.
 For environments where dynamic allocation is not supported, use some heapless structure instead.
 - Be careful that `Arsc` is vulnerable to cyclic references!
-Use `Arc` if its possible.
+Use `Arc` if those cases are possible.
 - This crate use some nightly-only features, so an up-to-date nightly toolchain is required to build this crate.